hacdias/caddy-v1-service/README.md

 ### Install a Caddy service:

 ```
-caddy -service install [-name optionalName]
+caddy -service install [-name optionalServiceName] [-option optionValue]
 ```

+Notes:
-Notice that if you install the service with a name that is not the default's, you will need to specify it everytime you use one of the other commands using the flag `-name`.
+1. Notice that if you install the service with a name that is not the default's, you will need to specify it everytime you use one of the other commands using the flag `-name`.
+2. You can install the service with default Caddy flag values (e.g. -conf MyCaddyfile)

 ### Uninstall a Caddy service: